 While you might not be familiar with the issue, it’s not new.
 Indeed, “ghost fishing” was first brought to the attention of the world at the 16th Session of the FAO Committee on Fisheries in April 1985.
 In 2009, due to the growing concern over the threat of ghost nets, the FAO Secretariat published an in-depth study of the problem which revealed that, it was already getting worse due to the increased scale of global fishing operations and the introduction of highly durable fishing gear made of long-lasting synthetic materials.

-In the report, the FAO made different recommendations for tackling the problem of ghost nets (financial incentives, marking gear, new technologies, improving collection, disposal and recycling schemes, better reporting of lost gear…) and some ideas emerged through the years like the introduction of biodegradable fishing nets but again, the global scale of the problem and the multitude of stakeholders involved (e.g. international organizations, national government, the private sector, research institutions) make it very hard to put solutions in place to reduce the amount of ghost nets in our oceans.
+In the report, the FAO made different recommendations for tackling the problem of ghost nets (financial incentives, marking gear, new technologies, improving collection, disposal and recycling schemes, better reporting of lost gear…) and some ideas emerged through the years like the introduction of biodegradable fishing nets but again, the global scale of the problem and the multitude of stakeholders involved (e.g. international organisations, national government, the private sector, research institutions) make it very hard to put solutions in place to reduce the amount of ghost nets in our oceans.

 Nearly ten years after this report, ghost nets are among the greatest killers in our oceans, and not only because of their large numbers but mostly due to the nature of the materials they are made of which can kill animals for multiple decades, when it’s not for several centuries….